MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

 Before you share an app, you must [save it to the cloud](save-publish-app.md#save-changes-to-an-app) (not locally) and then [publish](save-publish-app.md#publish-an-app) it.

 - Give your app a meaningful name and a clear description, so that people know what your app does and they can easily find it in a list.
-On the **File** menu in Power Apps Studio, select **App settings**, specify a name, and then enter a description.
+Select **Settings** > specify a name, and then enter a description.

 - Whenever you make changes, you must save and publish the app again if you want others to see those changes.